elavoie/pando-handbook/oopsla-2017/README.md

 ### ./setup-grid5k.sh: line 2: sudo-g5k: command not found

 You are probably trying to execute the setup script from the access node.
 Obtain a grid node first with `oarsub -I` then run `./setup-grid5k.sh` again.

+### The number of connected children is less than 2 (root status's `childrenNb` is less than 2)

+Start the experiment with the `--global-monitoring` option.
+Each volunteer will maintain an additional direct WebSocket connection to Pando to send its internal status regularly.
+The monitoring page will show the information in the `global status` section.

+If the number of volunteers monitored is correct but the number of connected children (root status's `childrenNb`) is less than expected, there is probably a problem establishing the tree overlay.
+Redo the experiment multiple times.
+If the problem presists there might be a problem in the WebRTC library used or a bug in the tree overlay code.

+### The number of volunteers monitored is zero, (or less than expected) in the `global status`

+If you have not used the `--global-monitoring` option this is normal.
+Otherwise, make sure the url you use for starting volunteers is correct.
+If the url is correct but you cannot establish connection, try using the Unix commandline tool `ping` to test for connectivity between nodes.

 # Data Used for Figures